Contemporary classical music publisher

 EAST COLLECTION

-This collection was launched one week after the fall of the Berlin Wall.
-This was an exciting moment.
-The USSR era was about to disappear but nobody knew how nor when.
-The thirst for freedom was more stronger than ever.
-The aim of this collection is to collect New Consonant Music works from composers having known the years when artistic expression had to deal with an iron political regime, invested in its own cultural productions.
+The Esat Collection was launched just one week after the fall of the Berlin Wall—an exhilarating moment in history.
+The Soviet era was nearing its end, though how and when remained uncertain.
+Yet, the desire for freedom had never been stronger.
+This collection aims to gather works of New Consonant Music by composers who experienced the years when artistic expression had to navigate the constraints of an iron political regime, deeply invested in its own cultural productions.

 ANTED COLLECTION

-The Antonio Eduardo collection was created in Santos in Summer 1998.
-During years, the Brazilian pianist, pedagogue and researcher Antonio Eduardo introduced in South America many European works of New Consonant Music.
-He also collected works from Brazilian composers for its own recitals and recordings.
-The aim of this collection is to collect Brazilian works for piano.
+The Antonio Eduardo Collection was established in Santos in the summer of 1998.
+For years, Brazilian pianist, pedagogue, and researcher Antonio Eduardo introduced numerous European works of New Consonant Music to South America.
+He also gathered compositions by Brazilian composers for his own recitals and recordings.
+The purpose of this collection is to bring together Brazilian works for piano.

 BRUSSELS RYTHMIC STUDIES

-This collection is designed to facilitate the learning of musical rhythm.
-Its titles are intended for students from the music school to the PhD.
-All these studies were written in Brussels but are used worldwide.
-The whole collection will cover all degrees of rhythmic education.
-Each album proposes various and progressive exercises to efficiently prepare the student to its future musical life.
+This collection is designed to support the learning of musical rhythm.
+Its titles cater to students at every level, from music school to PhD studies.
+Although all these studies were composed in Brussels, they are used worldwide.
+The collection aims to cover every stage of rhythmic education.
+Each album offers a range of progressive exercises, effectively preparing students for their future musical endeavors.

 CHRONOGRAPHIES

-The Chronographies series began in 1990, just after Michel Lysight obtained his first prize in composition.
-All the works in the series will be based on these two motifs: a motif (C, E, B, G, A) and the counter-motif that completes it melodically and harmonically (D, C, G, B, F sharp).
-They are used as main or secondary elements, or as a complement to the themes of each Chronographie.
-Over time, in addition to the extremely demanding rhythmic writing present from the beginning, he has been able to reintegrate a more assertive lyricism, romantic but without pathos.
+The Chronographies series began in 1990, shortly after Michel Lysight was awarded his first prize in composition.
+All works in the series are built around two motifs: a primary motif (C, E, B, G, A) and a counter-motif that complements it both melodically and harmonically (D, C, G, B, F-sharp).
+These motifs serve as main or secondary elements, or as thematic complements in each Chronographie.
+Over time, alongside the series’ characteristically demanding rhythmic writing, Lysight has reintroduced a more assertive lyricism—romantic yet devoid of pathos.

 METAL SERIES

-Many composers have in their catalogue a series of pieces with either the same title but a different number, or a common theme that links them.
-Michel Lysight adopted the latter option for his Metal Series, with the common characteristic that each is written for a duo.
-The series opened with Titanium for saxophone and bass clarinet.
-This was followed by Tin for two saxophones, Palladium for two flutes, Cobalt for piano four hands and Platinum for clarinet and cello.
+Many composers include in their catalogues a series of pieces that either share the same title with different numbers or are connected by a common theme.
+Michel Lysight chose the latter approach for his Metal Series, unified by the characteristic that each piece is composed for a duo.
+The series began with Titanium for saxophone and bass clarinet, followed by Tin for two saxophones, Palladium for two flutes, Cobalt for piano four hands, and Platinum for clarinet and cello.

 TROIS CROQUIS

-Composed for violin and piano in 1990 as a compulsory piece for the Charles De Bériot Competition, the Trois Croquis is one of his most frequently performed works, which has led him to produce a great many versions, first transcribing the violin part for many other instruments, then orchestrating the piano part for string orchestra or clarinet ensemble, and finally producing a version for quartet or quintet or string orchestra.
-In the many versions of this work we find several characteristics of his language: the melodic inspiration, the expressiveness, the harmonic colours and the subtlety of the orchestration.
-Several recordings have been made of it.
+Composed for violin and piano in 1990 as a compulsory piece for the Charles De Bériot Competition, Trois Croquis is one of Lysight’s most frequently performed works.
+Its popularity led him to create numerous versions—first by transcribing the violin part for various other instruments, then by orchestrating the piano part for string orchestra or clarinet ensemble, and finally by arranging it for quartet, quintet, or string orchestra.
+Across these versions, several hallmarks of his musical language emerge: melodic inspiration, expressiveness, harmonic color, and subtle orchestration.
+The work has been recorded multiple times.